codebytes/containerizing-dotnet/slides/Slides.md

 - Options

 ---
 # Azure Developer CLI (azd)

-The `azd init` command is designed to simplify and accelerate the containerization process for .NET applications, making it easier to deploy them to Azure.
+- `azd init` accelerates containerization for .NET apps, preparing them for Azure deployment.
-  - Automatically generates Dockerfiles and Azure resource definitions based on the application structure.
+- Generates Dockerfiles and Azure resources automatically.
-  - Configures the application for optimal deployment to Azure, including Azure Container Apps (ACA) or Azure Kubernetes Service (AKS).
+- Supports Azure Container Apps (ACA) and Azure Kubernetes Service (AKS) deployment.
-  - **Rapid Setup**: Get your application containerized and ready for Azure in minutes.
+- Simplifies setup and abstracts Docker/Kubernetes complexities for rapid Azure deployment.

-  - **No Deep Expertise Required**: Abstracts away the complexity of Docker and Kubernetes configurations.
+---

+## .NET Aspire Overview

+- Provides an opinionated framework for building observable, distributed .NET applications ready for the cloud.
+- Offers a suite of NuGet packages for common cloud-native application needs.
+- Facilitates the development of microservices and distributed apps with seamless service integration.

 ---